simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 SimpleX Chat can consume functionalities from other apps.
 Payments is the most interesting case where it would be interesting, and it is frequently requested by the users.
 While simple integration via URIs is possible, in many cases consuming functionalities of other apps may require some interactive rpc protocol that is not possible in this way.

 Depending on the platform this integration can be more or less complex.
-Desktop and Android platforms are simple - apps can expose serives via the local TCP ports (e.g., with WebSockets encoding) and via Android services, - iOS platform is more complex as there is no generally usable service layer for iOS platform and there are various restrictions to background execution that need to be taken into account.
+Desktop and Android platforms are simple - apps can expose services via the local TCP ports (e.g., with WebSockets encoding) and via Android services, - iOS platform is more complex as there is no generally usable service layer for iOS platform and there are various restrictions to background execution that need to be taken into account.

 ## Possible technologies for iOS platform